 Don't be scared to negotiate the price of a manufactured home.
-Manufactured home dealerships mark up the price of each home an average of 18-26%.
+Manufactured home dealerships mark up the price of each home an average of 18 to 26 percent.
 Dealers also utilize holdbacks, just like automobile dealerships.
 This means there is a profit built into the invoice price of the home.
 Even if you buy a home at invoice dealers will still make a profit based on the holdback.

 Some dealers will speak regarding monthly payment amounts, as opposed to the total price.
 Don't let them talk you into naming a monthly payment that you would pay.
 You want to negotiate on the total price of the home, not the monthly costs.

 Insurance, Taxes, and Extended Warranties

 Homeowner's insurance should be bought from an insurance agent, not a salesman at a manufactured home dealership.

 Once you have chosen the home, you will need to decide on the transporters, installers, and finish carpenters.
 Dealerships will often have one company they use, but you should research those companies just as you would any contractor.
 The majority of manufactured home issues are caused by faulty transportation and installation, so you want the best people doing the work.
 If the dealer insists that you use only one company, be wary.